 Spend the Day at the Science museum.
 Depending on when you arrive or finish up you may want to grab lunch offered at the museum including dining options by Wolfgang Pick Catering.
 There’ pizza pasta and salads and much more.
 If you decide to have lunch near by before or after the science museum check out these restaurants.

 If time enjoy the hop on and off trolley or use it to take you over to Faneuil Hall Marketplace.
 Where you can shop around and enjoy dinner at one of the many great restaurants.
+It’s also not too far of a walk over to the area and there’s many restaurants around the area.

 Start your day at the New England Aquarium.
 This will help get the kid’s energy out so they will be happy to be sitting on the whale watch this afternoon.